pypy/pypy/pypy/doc/build.rst

 Currently PyPy does not support M1 Apple Silicon (arm64).
 You must use the x86_64 emulation mode, which requires pre-pending ``arch -x86_64`` to some commands.
-When installed properly, homebrew will use a second installation of at ``/usr/local/bin/brew``.
+When installed properly, homebrew will use a second installation at ``/usr/local/bin/brew``.

-Most of the build-time dependencies are installed alongside the Developer Tools. ``libffi`` and ``openssl`` still need to be installed:
+Most of the build-time dependencies are installed alongside the Developer Tools. ``libffi`` and ``openssl`` still need to be installed, and a brew-provided pypy will speed up translation:

 .. code-block:: shell